svet-am/openBaseball/README.md

 # Maintainers
 OpenBaseball is currently a private educational project but I welcome collaboration.
 If you are interested in helping out, please email me at svet[dot]am [at] gmail[dot]com

+# Important
+Due to OpenBaseball's state in early development, most graphics resources are generated with Stable Diffusion AI.
+It is the goal of this project to replace this with assets created by human artists.
+If you have digitial art skills and would like to contribute please reach out!
+(I can't draw)